hsucherng/boilerplate-metalsmith/README.md

 - Custom-written functions:
     - A slightly more elaborate setup to allow for the addition of default metadata to all the source files.
     - A concatenation function to allow for the splitting of JavaScript files into smaller partial files.
-This is mainly for organisation, though it can be prove to be useful in a few other situations as well.

-## Setup
+## Initial setup

-1. Install [node](http://nodejs.org).
-Currently tested with v6.9.3.
+1. Make sure you have [NodeJS](http://nodejs.org) and [Yarn](http://yarnpkg.com/) installed.
+Currently tested with NodeJS v6.9.3.
-2. Make a copy of the *metalsmith* boilerplate folder.
+2. Clone this repository onto your machine.
+3. Make a copy of this folder and paste it at where you want your development files to be.
-3. Open up the CLI (command-line interface, e.g. cmd.exe) and `cd` into the fresh copy of the boilerplate folder.
+4. Open up the CLI (command-line interface, e.g. cmd.exe) and `cd` into the fresh copy of the boilerplate folder.
-4. Run `npm install`.
-This boilerplate has also been setup with Yarn, so if we have that, we can use `yarn install` instead of `npm install`.
-Either way, this should install all the required dependencies.
+5. Run `yarn`.
+This should install all the required dependencies.
-5. Run `node build` to build the site, which should compile into a new *build* folder, and then serve it up on localhost (`http://localhost:8080/site/` by default).
+6. Delete the `.git` folder that was cloned together with the boilerplate, then initialise the folder as a new Git repository.
+7. You are now ready to start building.

+Remember to change the `Website Title` in the `<title>` tag within the `templates/default.html` file, as well as `[Website Title]` in `src/assets/scss/style.scss` and `page.scss`.

+## Build flow

+To start the build, open up your CLI and `cd` into the folder.
+Then type `node build` and press enter to start the process, which does the following:

+1. Deletes the existing `build` folder.
+2. Starts up Metalsmith, which will compile all the necessary files into a *new* `build` folder.
+3. Once the compilation is complete, the files are served up on localhost - it is `http://localhost:8080/site/` by default.

 ## Configurations